EDUMATH: Generating Standards-aligned Educational Math Word Problems: Methods

 \subsection{Synthetic Data Generation and Expert Annotation}

-While our labeled dataset provides MWPs for prompting, it does not have enough MWPs for training a standards-aligned educational MWP generator given its small size.
-As shown in Appendix \ref{standards_counts}, most of the 23 VA SOL combinations in the labeled ASDIV subset also only have a few MWPs they are associated with.
-Further review of VA SOLs also revealed another 15 combinations of standards that can be addressed by MWPs but are not in the labeled ASDIV subset.
+While our labeled dataset provides MWPs for prompting, it is not sufficient for training a standards-aligned educational MWP generator given its small size.
+As shown in Appendix \ref{standards_counts}, most of the 23 VA SOL combinations in the labeled dataset only have a few MWPs they are associated with.
+Further review of VA SOLs revealed another 15 combinations of standards that can be addressed by MWPs but are not in the labeled dataset.
 To address these gaps, we generated a large synthetic dataset (n = 3,012) and evaluated it with teachers.
-We generated this data with Llama 3.3 70B IT \cite{meta_llama_nodate} using the prompt in Appendix \ref{EDUMATH:mwp_generation_prompt}.
-We generated roughly 90 samples per VA SOL combination that is not in our labeled ASDIV subset and roughly 80 samples per VA SOL combination that is in the labeled subset but has less than 100 samples to ensure sufficient coverage of all relevant VA SOLs while emphasizing those that are not already included.
-Next, teachers annotated our generated MWPs through Prolific.
-Annotators (n = 1,372) identified as US teachers using Prolific screening criteria and were paid \$12/hour.
+We generated these data with Llama 3.3 70B IT \cite{meta_llama_nodate} using the prompt in Appendix \ref{EDUMATH:mwp_generation_prompt}.
+We generated roughly 90 samples per VA SOL combination that is not in our labeled dataset and roughly 80 samples per VA SOL combination that is in the labeled dataset but has less than 100 samples to ensure coverage of all relevant VA SOLs while emphasizing those that are not already included.
+Next, teachers annotated generated MWPs through Prolific.
+Annotators (n = 1,372) identified as US teachers and were paid \$12/hour.
 Annotators labeled MWPs for solvability, accuracy, educational appropriateness, and standards alignment using the directions in Appendix \ref{EDUMATH:annotator_directions}.
-See Appendix \ref{EDUMATH:annotator_directions} for annotator demographics and time spent per MWP.
-Every MWP was annotated twice; if the annotators disagreed on any of the criteria, the MWP was annotated a third time.
+See Appendix \ref{EDUMATH:annotator_directions} for demographics and time spent per MWP.
+Each MWP was annotated twice; if the annotators disagreed on any criteria, the MWP was annotated a third time.
 We assigned final labels based on majority vote.
 We labeled a question as meeting all criteria (MaC) if it was labeled as solvable, accurate, educationally appropriate, and standards-aligned.
 The first two annotators agreed on solvability $90.1 \pm 1.2\%$ of the time, accuracy $76.6 \pm 1.5\%$ of the time, educational appropriateness $77.5 \pm1.5\%$ of the time, standards alignment $75.3 \pm 1.6\%$ of time, and MaC $65.5 \pm 1.7\%$ of the time.
 The agreement rate for solvability and appropriateness is higher than that reported in \citet{christ_mathwell_2024}, while the agreement rate for accuracy and MaC is lower.
 The lower accuracy agreement rate could be because accuracy in this work evaluates both final answer and intermediate reasoning accuracy as well as solution readability, whereas \citet{christ_mathwell_2024} only evaluated final answer accuracy.
-The lower MaC agreement rate could be because it is based on agreement across four metrics instead of three, as was the case in \citet{christ_mathwell_2024}.
-However, to ensure only the highest quality data are included in our synthetic training dataset, we had each MWP annotated by Gemma 3 27B IT using few-shot examples and the same directions given to annotators (see Appendix \ref{EDUMATH:automatic_annotation_prompt} for the prompt).
-We flipped the label for any MWP humans identified as MaC but Gemma identified as not MaC, but retained the label for any MWP humans identified as not MaC but Gemma identified as MaC.
+The lower MaC agreement rate could be because it is based on agreement across four metrics instead of three like \citet{christ_mathwell_2024}.
+However, to ensure only the highest quality data are included in our training dataset, we had each MWP annotated by Gemma 3 27B IT using few-shot examples and the same directions given to annotators (see Appendix \ref{EDUMATH:automatic_annotation_prompt} for the prompt).
+We flipped the label for MWPs teachers marked as MaC but Gemma 3 27B IT did not, ensuring our final dataset contains only the highest-quality MWPs and reducing potential human labeling errors.
+We retained the label for any MWP humans identified as not MaC and Gemma 3 27B IT identified as MaC to rely on teachers’ expertise in cases where MWPs do not MaC due to a nuance only human experts can identify.